picocms/picocms.github.io/in-depth/upgrade-pico-20.md

 * Pico's `.htaccess` file for Apache webservers now includes a directive to deny access to all "dot files" (i.e. files beginning with a `.`, e.g. the `.git` directory) by default; you should update your webserver config if you use another webserver
 * Pico's official `PicoDeprecated` plugin is no longer maintained in Pico's core repository, but the [`picocms/pico-deprecated` repository][PicoDeprecated]

+## Developer News

+We've learned much today about a great number of new features and the possibilities they will open up, but that's not all!
+There are many more improvements and changes that don't affect the average Pico user, but developers.
+Below you will find all changes that weren't mentioned and explained in detail above.
+It's a extract of Pico's [`CHANGELOG.md`][Changelog].
+Please note that changes that break backwards compatibility (BC) are marked with an `!` (exclamation mark).
+This doesn't include changes for which BC is preserved by Pico's official [`PicoDeprecated` plugin][PicoDeprecated].

+If you have a question about one of the new features of Pico 2.0, please check out the ["Getting Help" section][GettingHelp] of the docs and don't be afraid to open a new [Issue][Issues] on GitHub.
+For a complete list of what we have changed with Pico 2.0, please refer to our [`CHANGELOG.md`][Changelog].

 [UpgradeConfig]: #use-yaml-files-to-configure-pico
 [UpgradeComposer]: #pico-and-composer-a-perfect-match
 [UpgradeThemes]: #amazing-new-features-for-theme-developers